 Barriers to HIV prevention in Western and Central Europe and North America

 Language barriers, marginalisation and social exclusion contribute to the HIV vulnerability of migrants.
-Many also belong to at-risk sub-populations like asylum seekers, refugees, sex workers and men who have sex with men.85
+Many also belong to at-risk sub-populations such as asylum seekers, refugees, sex workers and men who have sex with men.85

 Economic and legal barriers

 A lack of funding is a significant barrier to the scale-up of harm reduction programmes in North America.
-Uneven medical insurance coverage also means that many cannot afford medication or counselling even if these services are available.
-A lack of government support in Canada, means these services are largely delivered by local authorities, community organisations and NGOs.90
+A lack of government support in Canada means these services are largely delivered by local authorities, community organisations and NGOs.90

-As the legality of NSPs in the USA is determined by each state, many have underground NSPs or none at all.
+As the legality of NSPs in the USA is determined by individual states many have underground NSPs or none at all.
 Punitive laws also discourage some programmes from making their information public.91

 In Greece, expansion of NSP services has slowed down because of the country's financial difficulties.92

 Physical and geographical barriers

 Even in countries with good levels of HIV prevention coverage, gaps exist.
 Some services are out of reach, particularly for those in rural areas, while other sites have inconvenient opening times.
 In some countries, young people under 18 cannot access harm reduction services.

 Moreover, migrants living with HIV frequently go undocumented and the provision of services in rural areas is often underdeveloped.95

 Other countries do not monitor the use of these services effectively.
 For example, Germany has 1,000 NSP sites but no central processing of information.